ayushme53/Credit-Card-Fraud-Detection/README.md

 Problem Statement - Credit Card Fraud Detection.

-Context -.
-As we know frauds are happening more and more and because of this credit cards companies should be able to recognize the transaction that was not made by the card owner and he should not be charged for the items he did not purchase.

 This project will classify whether the transaction made by the user is illegal or not.
 The algorithms used in this project are
 1 - Isolation Forest Algorithm